-2. FREE DROPS: If your swing is obstructed by a man-made object (retaining wall, flags, rope line, tree stakes, etc. or if your ball is lying in an area under repair, in casual water, on a cart path or in a position where you would be standing on the path, or a place that puts you at risk of falling (especially near water hazard), you may take a free drop within one club length, no closer to the pin or green.
+2. FREE DROPS: If a player's swing is obstructed by a man-made object (retaining wall, flags, rope line, tree stakes, etc.) or if the ball is lying in an area: 1. under repair, 2. in casual water, 3. on a cart path, 4. in a position where the player would be standing on the path, or 5. a place that puts a player at risk of falling, the player may take a free drop within one club length that is no closer to the pin.
 Casual water is any temporary accumulation of water on the course, which is not in a water hazard.

-3. Putting: Putt out all holes-no gimmies!
-If you stab at it and miss, count another stroke.
-No exceptions.
-If you are frustrated, back off!
-Don’t attempt to swat it into the hole.
-No substituting another ball for putting.
-You must play the same ball from the tee through the green.
+3. PUTTING: Putt out all holes-no gimmies, no exceptions!
+A player must play the same ball from the tee through the green.
 A player may not substitute another ball for putting.
 A ball on the green or fringe areas may be moved laterally, no nearer to the hole, to avoid damaged areas on the green.
-When putting you may request another player’s ball be marked and lifted.
-If a ball played from the putting green hits another ball on the putting green, the person making the stroke incurs a penalty of 2-strokes in medal play and loss of the hole in match play.
+When putting, a player may request another player’s ball be marked and lifted.
+If a ball played from the putting green hits another ball on the putting green, the person making the stroke incurs a penalty of 2-strokes in medal play, and loss of the hole in match play.

-4. Max limit of 6 strokes per hole.
-If you complete your 5th stroke, and your ball is not in the hole, the player must pick up the ball and take a six (6) on that hole.
+4. MAX LIMIT OF STROKES is 6 per hole.
+If a player completes a 5th stroke, and the ball is not in the hole, the player must pick up the ball and take a six (6) on that hole.

-5. Yellow tee boxes are to be used for holes 1 through 9 and red tee boxes for holes 10 through 18.
-An exception is granted for women golfers, golfers 80 years of age or older, and golfers with handicaps of 15 or higher.
-They may use the red tees on holes 7 and 9 and the yellow tee on hole 13.
+5. TEES: Yellow tee boxes are used for holes 1 through 9 and red tee boxes for holes 10 through 18.
+An exception is granted to women golfers, and golfers with handicaps of 15 or higher; they may use the red tees on holes 7 and 9 and the yellow tee on hole 13.
 For golfers 80 years and older, you must use the red tees on holes 7 and 9 and the yellow tee on hole 13, failure to do so will result in a disqualification for that round.